How to debug

 Here are some examples of what I mean:

 Bugs disrupt the development process, and therefore dealing with bugs effectively is important to streamline development.
 And because computers are deterministic devices, we can use a scientific process to diagnose bugs in the most efficient way possible.
+By looking at our process over time, we can improve our process to create fewer bugs and find them faster.
+We do not have to be slave to our bugs.

 The bug report format is from Joel Spolsky.